lite-xl/lite-xl/CONTRIBUTING.md

 # State as of October 2025

-Work is mostly focused towards version 3 which includes some important rewrites to make the editor more robust, have a better plugin API, and add better support for multiple windows.
+Work is mostly focused towards version 3 which includes some important rewrites to make the editor more robust, have a better plugin API, and add support for multiple windows.

 As of 2025-10-25, only the core plugins are considered ported to the new plugin API.
 Some of the non-core ones have, but your mileage will vary a lot.

 # Using the preview version

-You can help by simply using the 3.0 preview version.
-It can be installed with the core plugins using lpm:
+You can help by using the 3.0 preview version, and reporting any bug you encounter.
+It can be run via [lpm](https://github.com/lite-xl/lite-xl-plugin-manager) like this:

 ```
 lpm run https://github.com/adamharrison/lite-xl.git:3.0-preview 3.0-preview --update